mooli jowar roti recipe | healthy radish jowar chapati | Indian style jowar mooli bhakri | sorghum radish paratha |

-- Combine all the ingredients in a deep bowl and knead into a soft dough, using enough hot water.
+- To make mooli jowar ki roti, combine all the ingredients in a deep bowl and knead into a soft dough, using enough hot water.

-- Heat non-stick tava (griddle) and cook each roti using a little oil, till it turns golden brown in colour from both sides.
+- Heat non-stick tava (griddle) and cook each roti using 1/4 tsp of oil, till it turns golden brown in colour from both sides.

 Mooli Jowar ki Roti Video by Tarla Dalal

 Mooli Jowar ki Roti recipe with step by step photos

 Like mooli jowar ki roti | then check our collection of low calorie rotis and parathas and some of the famous recipes below.

 - oats roti recipe | oats chapatti | oats roti for weight loss | healthy oats roti | with 19 amazing images.

 - roti recipe | chapati recipe | phulka recipe | how to make soft roti | Indian roti | with 15 amazing images.